 If you use a 6 inch pot on an 8 inch heating element, you’ll be wasting over 40% of the energy.

 Buy a barrel and connect it to your home’s storm gutters.

 You can then use the collected water to water the lawn or garden, wash your car, water plants, etc.

 Just make sure you keep a lid on it so that it doesn’t become a breeding ground for mosquitoes!

-You can use it for a few hours every night to heat your house instead of relying on the furnace.
+You can use it for a few hours every night to heat the main room you are in instead of relying on the furnace.

 The cost of the electric you will use will be much less than the cost of the gas.

 #11.
 Turn On The Central Air Fan On Your Thermostat